LuigiSigillo/NextRoom/first_presentation/Evaluation/Evaluation.md

       •Skills of researchers                              Programer, familiar IOT system

 ### User experience evaluation:
-   methods to reveal how user feels about your design.
+   Methods to reveal how user feels about your design.

  #### How to evaluate user experience?